Woodstock Era Classic Rock

 Dan Glasse was an original member of Yasgur’s Farm.
 In 1979, the year the band got started, not only was he our lead singer and front man, he played harp better than anyone I knew, and he was great on keyboards, as well.
 His main axe though, were congas, his rhythmic and melodic playing was mesmerizing.

 We rode to almost every show together, five or six nights per week and he never missed a show, or was late.
 He was always prepared and ready to rock, for over ten years.
 During that time, the music we made was the music we loved, and the people did too, and we became very successful in NJ and the tri-state area.
+He was truly a monster of a musician and band brother, but I will miss him most, as my friend.

 R.I.P.
 Dan Glasse